Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Oktober 2025 02.21.45 UTC
+- WIB: Rabu, 15 Oktober 2025 03.29.21 UTC
-- WITA: Rabu, 15 Oktober 2025 03.21.45 UTC
+- WITA: Rabu, 15 Oktober 2025 04.29.21 UTC
-- WIT: Rabu, 15 Oktober 2025 04.21.45 UTC
+- WIT: Rabu, 15 Oktober 2025 05.29.21 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational